Best Natural Cat Litters

 - Less dust

-However, there are some cons that many of these natural product also possess.
+However, there are some cons that many of these natural products also possess.
 While not necessarily true of all examples, many natural solutions will have cons that include:

 - More expensive